markjprice/cs14net10/docs/sql-server/README.md

 1. Add a new project, as defined in the following list:
     - Project template: **Class Library** / `classlib`
     - Project file and folder: `Northwind.DataContext.SqlServer`
-    - Solution file and folder: `PracticalApps`
+    - Solution file and folder: `ModernWeb`

 2. In the `Northwind.DataContext.SqlServer` project, statically and globally import the `Console` class, add a project reference to the `Northwind.EntityModels.SqlServer` project, and add a package reference for the EF Core database provider for SQL Server, as shown in the following markup:
 ```xml